 I won’t be the one telling you I passed on all of them because they are too mainstream, etc.

 Some places are very touristy indeed but well, they are busy for a reason sometimes.
 Some must be done I think but watch out the time of the year as some can be very packed in holidays season, almost ruining the beauty of the place.
 Maybe consider doing some key attractions off season.

 Reconsider the way you can do the biggest attractions.
 For example, doing the Inca trail to reach the Machu Picchu in Peru.
 Well, it is expensive and very busy (having to book months in advance too).
 Look for alternative treks around the Inca trail (same nature, cheaper, alone) and do the Machu Picchu the cheap way, independently.
-You will save a lot of money and still get a similar experience (and still see the Machu Picchu site).
+You will save a lot of money and still get a similar experience of the Sacred Valley (and still see the Machu Picchu site).